ch36248/GetData_Proj/CodeBook.md

 * tBodyAccJerk-std()-Z
   * standard deviation of time domain signal of BodyAccJerk feature for Z axis
 * tBodyGyro-std()-X
-  * standard deviation of time domain signal of BodyAccJerk feature for X axis
+  * standard deviation of time domain signal of BodyGyro feature for X axis
 * tBodyGyro-std()-Y
-  * standard deviation of time domain signal of BodyAccJerk feature for Y axis
+  * standard deviation of time domain signal of BodyGyro feature for Y axis
 * tBodyGyro-std()-Z
-  * standard deviation of time domain signal of BodyAccJerk feature for Z axis
+  * standard deviation of time domain signal of BodyGyro feature for Z axis
 * tBodyGyroJerk-std()-X
-  * standard deviation of time domain signal of BodyAccJerk feature for X axis
+  * standard deviation of time domain signal of BodyGyroJerk feature for X axis
 * tBodyGyroJerk-std()-Y
-  * standard deviation of time domain signal of BodyAccJerk feature for Y axis
+  * standard deviation of time domain signal of BodyGyroJerk feature for Y axis
 * tBodyGyroJerk-std()-Z
-  * standard deviation of time domain signal of BodyAccJerk feature for Z axis
+  * standard deviation of time domain signal of BodyGyroJerk feature for Z axis
 * tBodyAccMag-std()
   * standard deviation of time domain signal of BodyAccMag feature
 * tGravityAccMag-std()